In this section, it will be explained the T-Rex typical mission profile and the mission phases will be detailed.

 Yaw Guidance panel

-This phase has the same settings of the Take-off with a positive Relative vertical distance (positive down).
+This phase has the same settings of the Take-off with a positive value of Safe distance (positive down).

 Landing phase panel

-In Landing phase are set the same parameters of the Take Off phase.
+In this phase are set the same parameters of the Take Off phase.
 The only 2 changes are:

-- -100.0 [m] of Relative vertical distance (Positive down).
+- Safe Distance: -100.0 [m] and Relative (Positive down).
 In this case, we are supposing that at the instant when the Landing phase starts, the helicopter is flying at AGL < 100 [m].

 Yaw Guidance is configured in order to let the helicopter with the Current yaw angle and limiting the yaw rate at 0.6 [rad/s].

 Hold phase is used to perform a Stick controlled flight.
-The phase guidance is composed by Hold and Yaw guidances.
+The phase guidance is composed of Hold and Yaw guidances.
 It is a Hold which allows maintaining: